Child care challenges and opportunities combined with strategies to maintain quality staff and programs for your child care center.

 The original National Child Care Staffing Study (1989) was the first to document the link between education of caregivers and quality of care.
 This study also found that wages were a key predictor of quality because low wages fueled high turnover.
 However, policies aimed at improving quality still fail to link increased quality education with improved compensation for the early childhood workforce.

-Costs of Child Carechild care challenges and opportunities
+Costs of Child Care

 According to an article by Taryn Morrisey, Associate Professor of Public Administration and Policy, American University School of Public Affairs, child care for infants costs more than tuition at four-year public colleges in 28 states and the District of Columbia.
 Similarly, child care for 4-year-olds costs more than public college tuition in 15 states and the District of Columbia.